fdonnet/ubik_accounting/README.md

 `dotnet run --launch-profile https --project ./src/Ubik.Accounting.WebApp/Ubik.Accounting.WebApp.csproj`

-And now, you can access the very first version of a the Blazor 8 web app here <https://localhost:7249>
+And now, you can access the very first version of a the Blazor 8 webapp here <https://localhost:7249>

 *Don't change the ports of the api and the blazor apps.
 It's hard coded in the Blazor prj (need to be changed) because no service discovery for the moment.*